close

 Tarset Castle

-TAG is responsible for English Heritage placing Tarset Castle on the heritage-at-risk register in 2008.
+TAG was responsible for English Heritage placing Tarset Castle on the heritage-at-risk register in 2008.
 This initiated conservation planning and a decision by Historic England in 2015 to 'conserve by record', with archaeological investigation carried out by Durham University Archaeological Services, and work to strengthen the river bank by the Tyne Rivers Trust.

 Two reports provided by Durham University Archaeological Services are: